Reindex Aiven for OpenSearch® data on a newer version

 The size parameter specifies how many documents to process in each batch.

-4. Verify the reindexing
+6. Verify the reindexing

-Check that all documents were copied successfully:
+Check that all documents are copied successfully:

 The document counts should match.